imouzon/SASnatch/README.md

 Either methods for that S4 object (``HTMLoutput(sasBaseball)``, for instance) or elbow grease (by digging into the resulting object) would give the results when placed in an output chunk (or perhaps and S-expression inline).

+[^1]: These would actually be the examples I would use.